Feature Articles - Aging

 - Balance your interests and responsibilities.

-- Eat regular meals and snacks, and have a balanced diet.
+- Eat regular meals and snacks, and maintain a balanced diet.

 - Share meal times with friends.
 Eating with others or at congregate meal sites can help you feel more interested in eating and help reduce loneliness or isolation.

 - Have regular physical exams.

 - Learn to accept that some things cannot change and there are times when you may feel angry, sad or disappointed.

 - Write a journal to express your feelings or discuss your feelings with others.

 - Don’t expect perfection — be easy on yourself and give yourself credit for even little things that you accomplish.

 - Accept support from neighbors, friends and family.